DuncanMearns/pydra/docs/readme.md

    immediately without blocking.
 Therefore, overrides of the `_process` method must always include a call to super().

 3. Finally, after the `EXIT` signal has been received from `Pydra`, the event loop terminates, and the worker calls its `cleanup` method.
-After cleanup, the process will join the main process.
+After cleanup, the process is free to join the main process.

 The `setup`, `_process` and `cleanup` methods can all be overridden in subclasses of `Worker`, with the caveats mentioned above.